The First step in becoming part of the ESL ministry is to go through a ESL Basic Training Workshop.

 - Ask your local Baptist Association to sponsor the workshop (then they are responsible for expenses related to the workshop leader)

 - If you are really stuck, ask if the BCM/D has scholarship funds available.

-If our church is not part of the Mid-Atlantic Baptist Network, can we still host a workshop?
+If our church is not part of the Baptist Convention of Maryland/Delaware, can we still host a workshop?

 Yes.
 Our office will put you in touch with a workshop leader and you can make arrangements with them directly.
-The only difference is that the Mid-Atlantic Baptist Network can only offer scholarship assistance to churches who are affiliated with us.
+The only difference is that the Baptist Convention of Maryland/Delaware can only offer scholarship assistance to churches who are affiliated with us.

 Now that you have learned about the ESL Basic Workshop the next step for you is to attend one.
 ESL Basic Workshops are offered usually twice a year, Spring and late Summer.
 Click here to see when the next available date is for an ESL Basic Workshop.